KaranBhandari0001/Pin2City/README.md

 * 🔍 **Instant Pincode Lookup**
   Get city and state in one click

+* 🖱️ **Right Click Save (NEW in v2.0)**
+  Select any pincode on a webpage and save it directly using right click

-* ➕ **Bulk Add Pincodes**
+* ➕ **Bulk Pincode Collection**
-  Add multiple pincodes to a list
+  Save multiple pincodes while browsing without opening the popup again and again

 * 📋 **Live Data Table**
-  View all results in a clean table
+  View all saved results in a clean table

 * ❌ **Duplicate Prevention**
   Avoid adding the same pincode twice